Costs in English law: Costs estimates

 In cases issued before 1 April 2013, parties have to give estimates of their likely costs should the case reach a trial.
 They are used to give each side and the Court an idea of what the likely costs burden would be.

 These are submitted at the allocation and listing stage, and at any time that the Court orders them.

 A party that has costs awarded in their favour will not be limited to their estimate, but if the costs claimed exceed the estimate by 20% they will need to provide reasons.
 If the paying party has shown that they relied on the estimated, the Court can use the estimate as evidence that the claim is disproportionate.

-Costs budgets
+Costs Budgets (Precedent H)

 If a case is issued since 1 April 2013, and is allocated to the Multi-track, the parties can be forced to submit a budget for their costs, which the court can then approve.
 They do not apply to proceedings in the Admiralty; Chancery Division; or Commercial Court; or to cases in the Mercantile Court or Technology & Construction Court where damages exceed £10 million.

+Further fixed costs reforms enacted on 1 October 2023 meant that generally only cases pleaded in excess of £100,000 would be allocated to the Multi Track, thereby narrowing the number of cases requiring Costs Budgets to be prepared on.
+In relation to personal injury (PI) claims, the new allocation rules only effect matters whereby the index accident has happened on or after 1 October 2023, and for non-PI matters, when proceedings are issued on or after 1 October 2023.

+Further pilot reforms were introduced from April 2025, with the introduction of the Precedent Z, relating to a simplified costs budgeting process and more streamlined Costs Budget form.